giuseppe-straziota/agents-home-lab/README.md

 - **Server Side:**
   - A custom Next.js server that integrates Redis, WebSocket and database (PostgreSQL via Prisma) functionality.
   - API routes for interacting with agents and tools.
-  - See [TOOL_TEMPLATE](./TOOL_TEMPLATE.md) readme to see how the tools provided are build
+  - See [TOOL_TEMPLATE](https://github.com/giuseppe-straziota/agents-home-lab/blob/main/TOOL_TEMPLATE.md) README to see how the tools provided are build

 - **Client Side:**
   - A React-based frontend built with Vite to visualize agent interactions, chat history, and real-time updates, using Shadcn and Tailwind for creation and styling of react components

 - **Tool Integration:**
-  - Tools are defined (via JSON schemas) for function calling by OpenAI (e.g., `get_weather`, `send_email`, or custom database actions like `updateDataByTableName`).
+  - Tools are defined (via JSON schemas) for function calling by OpenAI (e.g., `get_weather`, `send_email`, or custom database actions like `updateDataByTableName` as I did).

 - **Data Persistence:**
-  - A PostgreSQL database, managed with Prisma, and optionally, Redis for message history and caching.
+  - A PostgreSQL database, managed with Prisma and Redis for message history and caching.

 ---